Balbura (Lycia): Bishopric

 Balbura was a bishopric early, a suffragan of the metropolitan see of Myra, the capital of the Roman province of Lycia.
 The names of four of its bishops are recorded in extant documents.
 Hermaeus was at the First Council of Constantinople in 381.
 Philippus took part the Council of Chalcedon in 351.
 Nicolaus was a signatory of the protest letter that the bishops of the province of Lycia sent in 458 to Byzantine Emperor Leo I the Thracian over the killing of Proterius of Alexandria.
 Ioannes was a participant in the Photian Council of Constantinople (879).

 No longer a residential bishopric, Balbura is today listed by the Catholic Church as a titular see.

+Balboura Survey

+Between 1985 and 1993 an extensive archaeological survey, led by Jim Coulton, applied a wide range of methods to studying the topography and remains of the town and its rural hinterland.
+The results were published by the British Institute at Ankara in two volumes as The Balboura Survey.